jabley/cf-metrics/README.md

 cf-metrics
 ```

-That will run cf-metrics, pointing at PWS and Swisscom public Cloud Foundry
+That will run `cf-metrics`, pointing at PWS and Swisscom public Cloud Foundry
 instances.
 It will poll every 10 seconds, checking all of the apps that account
 can see for cpu and memory metrics.